Generic Name: ritonavir (rit OH na vir)

 Liquid ritonavir can be mixed with chocolate milk or a nutrition drink such as Ensure.
 Drink the mixture within 1 hour after mixing.

-If a child is using this medicine, tell your doctor if the child has any changes in weight or height.
+Follow your doctor's dosing instructions very carefully when giving ritonavir to an infant.
+Tell your doctor when the child has changes in weight or height.
 Ritonavir doses are based on body surface area in children.

 Your blood will need to be tested on a regular basis.
 Your liver function may also need to be tested.